SabeloMkhwanzi/bubbleStreamr/README.md

 #### Roadmap for the Project
 - [ ] Subscriber badges for your fans.
-- [ ] Upload content share using decentralized protocol
+- [ ] Upload function to share video using decentralized protocol

 #### Installing